-Since fiscal 2008, we have engaged Frederick W. Cook & Company, or FWC, an independent business and compensation consulting firm, to provide benchmarking and other analysis to assist our board of directors and Mr. Mitchell in determining compensation paid to our Named Officers and other senior executive officers.
-FWC serves at the discretion of our board of directors.
+The individual compensation elements are intended to create a total compensation package for each Named Officer that we believe achieves our compensation objectives and provides competitive compensation opportunities.
+We retained an independent compensation consultant to benchmark our executives' compensation against the levels paid by our competitors as well as to establish base salary levels and severance benefits for our executives.
 In addition, we have periodically reviewed compensation data regarding total compensation of executives in comparable companies in our industry through public filings to ensure that we provide a competitive executive compensation program to retain and attract highly qualified executives.
 However, any review of such public information never resulted in any change to an executive's compensation, but merely reiterated that we were within a competitive range.
 Other than ensuring our compensation programs were within such a competitive range, we did not use the data in making specific determinations about any of our executives' compensation.